 Lemon Blueberry Trifle

 Lemon and blueberries are one of my favorite combinations of all time!
-Admittedly, I love lemon with just about anything, but the marriage with blueberries is positively magical.
+Admittedly, I love lemon with just about anything, especially in the form of these lemon streusel squares!
+But the marriage with blueberries is positively magical.
 Especially in the summer when those little berries are ripe and bursting with flavor!

 You will need: